PAYG (pay as you go) means you pay the tax for your SMSF at the end of each quarter instead of at the end of the financial year.

 You can elect to alter the amount paid in your PAYG if you estimate paying a lot less tax moving forward, however, if you get the estimate incorrect by more than 15%, the ATO can add additional interest and charges to your SMSF for getting it wrong.
 If you end up paying more in tax throughout the financial year than you should have, you will receive a refund after your SMSF tax return is lodged.
 The ATO will amend the PAYG instalment amount each year based on your last tax return.

 If you believe your current PAYG instalment amount is overestimated, please let us know and we will make completing your next tax return a priority to ensure the ATO amend the PAYG amount as soon as practical.
-You can also contact the ATO on 13 10 20 to amend the instalment amount yourself.
+You can also ask us to vary the amount for you.